mattydevicce/pluto/u5-project-2/forum.md

 topics displayed based on popularity.
 5. Jake is a nerd, and is a fan of proper formatting.
 He wants everyone to write their discussion posts in markdown format.
+6. Jake would like the application to automatically tag posts with the location from which they are written (He does not want his friends to have to enter their location).

 ###  Advanced features